rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

     ```
     ![Question 3](/images/M4_Q3.jpg)

-    The only loan Ukraine has is for the PEACE project.
+    The only credit Ukraine has is for the PEACE project.

 4. Sort the number of projects for each country in alphabetical order.
     ```sql